openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/onnx_specific/Convert_Mask_RCNN.md

 --transformations_config front/onnx/mask_rcnn.json
 ```

-Note that the height and width specified with the `input_shape` command line parameter could be different.
-Refer to the [documentation](https://github.com/onnx/models/tree/master/vision/object_detection_segmentation/mask-rcnn) for more information about supported input image dimensions and required pre- and post-processing steps.
+Be aware that the height and width specified with the `input_shape` command line parameter could be different.
+For more information about supported input image dimensions and required pre- and post-processing steps, refer to the [documentation](https://github.com/onnx/models/tree/master/vision/object_detection_segmentation/mask-rcnn).

+3. Interpret the outputs of the generated IR file: masks, class indices, probabilities and box coordinates.
+   * masks.
+   * class indices.
+   * probabilities.
+   * box coordinates.

-**Step 3**.
-Interpret the outputs.
-The generated IR file has several outputs: masks, class indices, probabilities and box coordinates.
-The first one is a layer with the name "6849/sink_port_0".
-The rest three are outputs from the "DetectionOutput" layer.
+The first one is a layer with the name `6849/sink_port_0`, and rest are outputs from the `DetectionOutput` layer.